tobiascr/four-in-a-row-cpp/opening_book/README.md

 player in turn can make a four in a row.
 A best move is defined as any move that lead to a position with a maximum value.

-For some best_move files only transpositions with certain values are stored.
+For some .best_moves files only transpositions with certain values are stored.
 The values are specified in the file name.